 A Permanent Event is an event along a predetermined route created by an Event Organiser and validated by Audax UK.
-Unlike Calendar Events, they can be ridden on any date chosen by the rider; for some events, though, this date must be notified in advance to the Event Organiser.
+Some are Permanent versions of established and popular Calendar events, others are only available as a Permanent event.

 Cycling Self Sufficiently

 For many Permanent Events, the completed brevet card is required in order to obtain validation.
 However, unlike a calendar event, there won’t be anyone there on behalf of the organiser so it's essential to obtain some form of proof of both the time and location of the start and finish, as well as the controls along the way

 Proof of passage could include a receipt from a cash machine, café, shop or garage, for example.
 The key requirement is that it has an automatic time and date printed on it.

 For some Permanent Events there are alternatives to the traditional paper proof of passage:

 - The organiser may accept a GPS track as proof of passage.
 More information about how to check whether a ride is offered with GPS validation and how to use this option here.

 - There is a smartphone app called E-Brevet which is being offered now by a small number of organisers, but may become more extensively available if successful.
 More information here.